Ajla Tomljanović: 2014: French Open fourth round, top 50 breakthrough

-2015: First WTA Tour final
+2015: First final on WTA Tour

 Tomljanović started the 2015 season at the Brisbane International which she entered as a wildcard.
 In the first round, she scored the biggest win of her career, defeating former world No. 1 and sixth seed, Jelena Janković, in straight sets.
 She saved two set points in the first set tiebreak on her way to her first-round victory.
 In the second round, she lost to Elina Svitolina.
 In Hobart, she was defeated in the first round by Karin Knapp.
 At the Australian Open, she lost in the second round to 30th seed Varvara Lepchenko.

 At the Thailand Open, Tomljanović reached her first WTA Tour final; however, in the championship match, she was defeated by Daniela Hantuchová.
 As a result of her performance, she rose to world No. 49.
 Seeded tenth at the Mexican Open, she lost in the first round to Magdaléna Rybáriková.
 In March, Tomljanović competed at the Indian Wells Open.
 She was defeated in the first round by American wildcard Irina Falconi.
 Playing in Miami, she lost in the first round to Kurumi Nara.

 Tomljanović began her clay-court season at the Family Circle Cup where she was defeated in the second round by Andreea Mitu.
 Seeded third at the Copa Colsanitas, Tomljanović lost in the first round to Alexandra Panova.
 At the Madrid Open, she was defeated in the second round by former world No. 1, Victoria Azarenka.
 She then attempted to qualify for the Italian Open but lost in the final round to Misaki Doi.
 Tomljanović played her final tournament before the French Open at the Internationaux de Strasbourg.
 She reached the quarterfinals where she was defeated by third seed and eventual champion, Sam Stosur.
 At the French Open, Tomljanović lost in the second round to 11th seed Angelique Kerber.